zzehli/study-notes/ml/fastai.md

 * relu is a function that you can add up together to approximate any functions
 * The intuition behind relu is "a series of any number of linear layers in a row can be replaced with a single linear layer with a different set of parameters." (ch.
 4)
 * use excel for SGD
+# Lesson 4
+## Book Chapter 10
+* self-supervised learning use unlabeled data
+* to train a classification model, it is useful to fine-tune the language model on unlabeled dataset (movie review in this case) with self-supervised learning, then fine-tune it on the classification data (Universal Language Model Fine-tuning)
+* text processing is similar to categorical data (generate a list of vocab, convert to index, combine them into an embedding matrix, the embedding matrix is the first layer of a NN) (see prev chapters)
+* *sequence* a list of words in model training
+* in training, the independent variables are the sequence of words starting with the first word and ending with the second to last.
+The dependent variables starts from the 2nd to the last word.
+* fine-tune a text generation model: tokenization -> numericalization -> create data loader -> create language model (rnn)
+* tokenization: word-based, subword-based and character-based
+    * word-based tokenization assumes that spaces is the best unit to separate meaningful components in a sentence, but this might not be the case in many languages, as in Chinese
+    * Size of vocab for subword tokenization: smaller vocab means each token will represent fewer characters (t1 represent `st` as opposed to `street`)
+        * smaller vocab size: more tokens to represent a sentence, but faster training (less memory, less things to learn)
+        * bigger vocab size: closer to word-level tokenization, less token to represent a sentence, but slower training (more things to learn)
+* numericalization process: 1. make vocab list; 2. assign each word with its index
+* data loader:
+    * at every epoch shuffle the collection of documents and concatenate them into a stream of tokens
+    * cut that stream into a batch of fixed-size consecutive mini-streams (create batch)
+    * each of the sequence has the same length, with beginning of a sequence denoted by a special token
+    * model will then read the mini-streams in order, and thanks to an inner state, it will produce the same activation whatever sequence length we picked
+* fine-tuning text generation (movie reviews)
+    * convert word indices into embeddings
+    * use RNN to fine-tune text generation movie review
+    ```
+    learn = language_model_learner(
+        dls_lm, AWD_LSTM, drop_mult=0.3,
+        metrics=[accuracy, Perplexity()]).to_fp16()

+    ```
+    * save the resulting encoder
+        * encoder: all but the last layer of the model
+    * This RNN perform next-token prediction by default, we need to convert it to a classification model
+* fine-tuning classification
+    * sequences also need to have the same length; achieved through padding
+    * load the encoder from the previous step
+    * fine tuning the model by freeze by the last few layers
 # Resources
 ##